 Arrowhead Clubhouse

-Arrowhead Clubhouse is a place where people living with mental illness can come to learn skills, get support and build relationships in a safe, stigma-free environment.
+The Arrowhead clubhouse is a place where people living with mental health challenges can come together to learn skills, get support and build

 A Clubhouse is first and foremost a local community center that offers people who have mental illness hope and opportunities to achieve their full potential.
 Much more than simply a program or a social service, a Clubhouse is most importantly a community of people who are working together to achieve a common goal.